AllanDCQ/hdx_dashboard/README.md

-# 📊 HealthScope Dashboard
+# 📊 HDX Humanitarian Health Dashboard

-Welcome to the **HealthScope Dashboard** GitHub repository.
+Welcome to the **HDX Humanitarian Health Dashboard** GitHub repository.
 This project is designed to provide an **interactive and educational visualization of health data**.
 It enables researchers, analysts, and decision-makers to easily access public health information through interactive charts and detailed analysis.

 ## 🌍  Live Application